Pregnancy & Acupuncture

 MORNING SICKNESS

 Statistics suggest that some 75% of women suffer from morning sickness, ranging from mild occasional nausea to constant and severe vomiting.
-In some cases, the condition is so severe, the loss of fluids, electrolytes and nutrients leads to an urgent situation requiring hospitalisation.
-Acupuncture is not only highly effective, but has the advantage of not requiring the drinking of herbs, which may not stay down.
+In some cases, the condition is so severe, that the loss of fluids, electrolytes and nutrients leads to an urgent situation requiring hospitalisation.
+Acupuncture is not only highly effective but has the advantage of not requiring the drinking of herbs, which may not stay down.

 BREECH PRESENTATION

 The optimal position of the baby for birth is where the buttocks are up, and the head is down; this means at birth the head is the presenting part.
 When the buttocks are the presenting part, it is called breech presentation.
-The baby frequently changes position during the earlier stages of pregnancy, and even if lying head upwards, will often spontaneously turn before 34 weeks' gestation.
+The baby frequently changes position during the earlier stages of pregnancy, and even if lying head upwards, will often spontaneously turn before 34 weeks gestation.
 The Western medical intervention of physically trying to manoeuvre the baby by pressing and pushing on the abdomen has largely been discarded, due to its low rate of success, and the risks of pre-term labour, placental rupture, cord injury and uterine rupture.

-Acupuncture and moxibustion are not always successful but have been shown in several studies to double the incidence of the baby turning when compared to spontaneous version.
-Breech presentation occurs in about 3-4% of women going into labour.
+Acupuncture and moxibustion are not always successful but have been shown in several studies to double the incidence of the baby turning when compared to the spontaneous version.
+A breech presentation occurs in about 3-4% of women going into labour.
 Western obstetricians are not concerned until 36 weeks of pregnancy.
-In most cases, caesarean section will be recommended.
+In most cases, a caesarean section will be recommended.
 However, the optimal time for using acupuncture and moxibustion to potentially help turn the baby is between 34 and 36 weeks, before the baby grows further and 'drops' lower in the abdomen - in other words, when there is still room to move.

 OVERDUE DATES

 Western obstetric practice manages overdue dates with the application of prostaglandins to the cervix, rupture of the membranes (breaking the waters) and the administration of Syntocinon (synthetic Oxytocin).
-The last option usually results in a more intense and uncomfortable labour, and is associated with hypertonicity of the uterus, raising the risk of uterine rupture.
+The last option usually results in a more intense and uncomfortable labour and is associated with hypertonicity of the uterus, raising the risk of uterine rupture.
 Acupuncture has been used by many women in this situation because it can assist in a smoother and more comfortable labour.

 CHILDBIRTH

 Acupuncture can be used to facilitate labour in many ways: it can be used at the time of delivery to promote the descent of the baby, to establish labour, to moderate (but not weaken) the contractions and to ease back pain.
-Best results are obtained when the mother has had treatment prior to the birth, where acupuncture can prepare the perineum and enhance cervical ripening.
+The best results are obtained when the mother has had treatment before the birth, where acupuncture can prepare the perineum and enhance cervical ripening.
 As described above, the best outcomes come for a mother in good health.
 Prolonged labour can be the result of deficient 'qi'.
 A Chinese medicine practitioner can determine if this is so quite early in the pregnancy and prescribe herbs to take during the pregnancy.

 POST-NATAL HEALTH